astuder/lightroom-map-fix/README.md

 For LocationMapView and AgReverseGeocodeService, use the Python script [patchluastr.py](patchluastr.py) to replace Adobe's key with your personal Google Maps API key:

 - Open a command prompt, navigate to the folder where you stored patchluastr.py.
 - On Windows the name of the patched Lua file must end with `.bin`, otherwise Resource Hacker won't find it in the next step.
-Run `patchluastr.py` like:
+Run `patchluastr.py` as follows, replacing `{your-api-key}` with your Google API key:
 ```
 patchluastr.py LOCATIONMAPVIEW.LUA "client=gme-adobesystems" "key={your-api-key}" -o LOCATIONMAPVIEW.bin
 patchluastr.py AGREVERSEGEOCODESERVICE.LUA "client=gme-adobesystems" "key={your-api-key}" -o AGREVERSEGEOCODESERVICE.bin
 ```

 - On Mac, the name of the patched Lua file must be identical with the original file.
 The easiest is to first rename the orignal file, e.g. to `orignal-name.lua.bak`.
-Then run `patchluastr.py` like:
+Then run `patchluastr.py` as follows, replacing `{your-api-key}` with your Google API key:
 ```
-patchluastr.py LocationMapView.lua "client=gme-adobesystems" "key={your-api-key}" -o LocationMapView-patched.lua
+patchluastr.py LocationMapView.lua.bak "client=gme-adobesystems" "key={your-api-key}" -o LocationMapView.lua
-patchluastr.py AgReverseGeocodeService.lua "client=gme-adobesystems" "key={your-api-key}" -o AgReverseGeocodeService-patched.lua
+patchluastr.py AgReverseGeocodeService.lua.bak "client=gme-adobesystems" "key={your-api-key}" -o AgReverseGeocodeService.lua
 ```

 With the file LocationDebugPanel, use the Python script [patchluastr.py](patchluastr.py) to disable the signature check: